-Why We Like It: This Coolpix comes with several features we really like, including the ability to stitch short videos together into automatic montages, 18 scenes for shifting the image to match the conditions (with auto scene selection), and hybrid image stabilization that will help your video as much as your photos.
+#5 Nikon Coolpix S7000 – Best Camcorder Under $300WHY WE LIKE IT: This Coolpix comes with several features we really like, including the ability to stitch short videos together into automatic montages, 18 scenes for shifting the image to match the conditions (with auto scene selection), and hybrid image stabilization that will help your video as much as your photos.

 It makes a great YouTube camera if your budget is a bit too low to afford more high-end digital cameras.
 However, the camera is a little too photo-focused to be perfect, and some features (such as battery life) won’t perform as well when you are taking video.

 #6 Panasonic Lumix ZS50 – Best Slo-Mo Capture CameraWHY WE LIKE IT: There’s a lot to love about this Lumix model: it gives plenty of nods toward video recording, including a slow-mo ability to take 100fps and 200fps shots, or slow things down a different way and record a time-lapse session for sunsets and similar events.

 Add in hybrid image stabilization, manual focus peaking, and the ability to record in either MP4 or AVCHD, and you can see why this is a popular vlogging camera.
 However, the design is a little too adventurous for its own good – Panasonic touts features like the control ring, which are unique…but not exactly easy to learn and use.

 #7 Samsung NX Mini – Best Vlogging Camera For Busy ProsWHY WE LIKE IT: Samsung’s NX Mini is designed for ease of use: The compact design and pop-up LCD screen make it easy to operate, while the many different connectivity options allow you to beam video to other devices without Wi-Fi, share files, automatically backup your content, and more.

-More advanced features are also great for professional vloggers who want great performance--such as the 325 minute video recording battery life, the remote viewfinder, and the surprisingly large 20.5 megapixel sensor.
+More advanced features are also great for professional vloggers who want great performance–such as the 325 minute video recording battery life, the remote viewfinder, and the surprisingly large 20.5 megapixel sensor.
 All in all, it’s a camera that can compete with models twice its price.

-Why We Like It: The Rebel line has a long tradition of being well suited toward amateurs who want to take their visual arts to the next level.
+#8 Canon EOS Rebel T5 – Best Vlogging Cam For Youtube Under $400WHY WE LIKE IT: The Rebel line has a long tradition of being well suited toward amateurs who want to take their visual arts to the next level.

 The T5 is a good choice for this kind of upgrade, with its solid design, powerful 18-megapixel sensor, and HD video capabilities.
 However, it’s also a very basic model that may be more suited for photographers who want to dip into vlogging on the side.
 The customization features are handy, but they are primarily designed for careful adjustment between taking photos, and less so for video.

-Why We Like It: Looking for a great model even if you have to pay more?
+#9 Canon PowerShot SX730 – Best Vlogging Youtube Camera Under $500WHY WE LIKE IT: Looking for a great model even if you have to pay more?
 This PowerShot (with the right accessories) can last you for years as you create a video blog and establish your channel.